Grancan91/Feel-Backend/README.md

 // Records
 - Create Record && Save in User.Records[]- Ok
 - Load Records of User - Ok
-- Update Record
+//- Update Record Not contempled for MVP 1
-- Delete Record
+- Delete Record - Ok

 - Load Cuantity of Records from a Day